orangeduck/Cello-Website/pages/learn-a-fat-pointer-library.md

     }

-Perhaps the most suprising thing about this is that this single feature (of _type classes_ or _interfaces_) is powerful enough to support all of the advanced features you see in Cello.
-It isn't just used for things like constructors and destructors, it is used for everything, ranging from garbage collection to generating the documentation.
+Perhaps the most surprising thing about this is that this single feature (of _type classes_ or _interfaces_) is powerful enough to support all of the advanced features you see in Cello.
+It isn't just used for things like constructors and destructors, it is used for everything, ranging from Garbage Collection to generating the Documentation.

 It is well known now that family style inheritance is generally pretty bad for structuring things, and that single _interface_ inheritances tends to work a